GeorgeFlorian/MultiController-v2-ESP32/README.md

 ### To implement

-- Implement loading icon while waiting to reconect after a restart
+- Check functionality
 - (3): In both cases the device will restart !
 OR NOT ?!
+- Implement loading icon while waiting to reconect after a restart

 - Move from SPIFFS to LittleFS
 - Add Metrici's color theme